 “Almost no cities or counties are advance-funding the accrued liability,” he said.
 “What they’re paying is current retirees’ medical benefits, but they are not setting aside the money for future retirees that are accruing benefits now.”

 Some California cities, including San Jose and San Diego, have tackled their retiree costs through ballot measures.

-Voters in San Jose, the Silicon Valley home of Cisco Systems Inc. (CSCO) and EBay Inc., this month approved a measure to let city employees choose whether to pay more and keep existing pension plans or accept reduced benefits and a higher retirement age.
+Voters in San Jose, the Silicon Valley home of Cisco Systems Inc. (CSCO:US) and EBay Inc., this month approved a measure to let city employees choose whether to pay more and keep existing pension plans or accept reduced benefits and a higher retirement age.
 The city faces $2.9 billion in unfunded retiree costs, including health care.
 A similar measure passed in San Diego.

 Stockton’s decision to stop paying for retiree health-care coverage is an important message to union members, San Jose Mayor Chuck Reed said yesterday by telephone.

 “It’s an example of how things will go poorly for the employees and the retirees because they are the ones who get hammered when cities run out of money or retirement plans run out,” Reed said.
 “There is a great deal of risk for them if we don’t get control over costs.”

 Stockton’s council this week agreed to a spending plan that takes effect July 1 and reduces retiree medical benefits by $7.1 million, and eliminates the cover entirely in fiscal 2014.

 Having to make the cut was “devastating,” Councilman Paul Canepa said yesterday in a telephone interview.